jpzk/hclu/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i I                  file with data set to cluster -a A                  indices of attributes to cluster e.g. 0,3,2 -m {single-linkage,complete-linkage,group-average,centroid}
+  -h, --help            show this help message and exit -i I                  CSV file with data set to cluster -a A                  indices of attributes to cluster e.g. 0,3,2 -m {single-linkage,complete-linkage,group-average,centroid}
   -d {euclidean,quadratic-euclidean,manhatten,maximum}